autodesk-platform-services/aps-autodesk.build.api-postman.collection/AutoSpecs API/README.md

 ### Setup Postman environment

 - Import Postman collection file.
-It contains the endpoints test, predefined **variables** of collection enviroment and predefined **Authorization**.
+It contains the endpoints test, predefined **variables** of collection environment and predefined **Authorization**.

 - Input your information in  **variables** tab
-   If you want to test from _Run Firstly_, input the enviroment variables only: clientId, clientSecret, accountName, projectName.
+   If you want to test from _Run Firstly_, input the environment variables only: clientId, clientSecret, accountName, projectName.
 If you have known the projectId, input its value directly.

     <p align="center"><img src="./img/variables.png" width="600" ></p>